OldSchoolNewWorld/OSNW-Exception-Handling-Models/OSNW Exception Handling Models/README.md

 the real purpose for which the subroutine or function was created.

-In some cases, the outer layer may provide enough information to lead the developer to the soucre of a problem.
+In some cases, the outer layer may provide enough information to lead the developer to the source of a problem.
 In other cases, the inner layer may need to be modified to perform better isolation and/or analysis of the problem.

 ```